 The Squat ‘n’ Gobble is one of Bluffton’s most known restaurants.
 Everyone you talk to knows about their great food and also the fact that their kitschy sign is stolen on a regular basis.
 A great family friendly place, the Squat ‘n’ Gobble is open for breakfast, brunch and lunch, and is a favorite among the locals in Bluffton.
 The Squat ‘n’ Gobble has great diner fare that goes from straight off of the grill onto your plate.

 Don’t expect anything too fancy, or anything that is very healthy, because that isn’t why the Squat ‘n’ Gobble is here.
 They are here for the wonderfully greasy, homemade breakfast food that is sure to make your tummy happy.
-They have the usual breakfast fare, such as eggs, pancakes and waffles, but also a southern breakfast with country fried steak, breakfast burritos and so on.
+The offer the usual breakfast fare, such as eggs, pancakes and waffles, but also a southern breakfast with country fried steak, breakfast burritos and so on.
 They also carry a few Greek options as well as seafood.
 The Squat ‘n’ Gobble is all about southern comfort food and typical Lowcountry charm.
 Everything about the Squat ‘n’ Gobble screams local, and if you’re looking for a hidden gem off the beaten path, this is it.

 25 Sherington Drive